 What is Dauphinoise Potato?

-Dauphinoise potatoes are a type of french fries that are cooked in oil and then baked, resulting in crispy on the outside, soft inside.
+Dauphinoise potatoes are a type of french fries that are cooked in oil and then baked, resulting in crispy on the outside, and soft inside.
 They are typically served with gravy or cheese sauce.

 Dauphinoise potatoes can be made from any variety of potatoes but they are most commonly made from russet potatoes.

-What is dauphinoise potato made of?
+What is a dauphinoise potato made of?

 Dauphinoise potatoes are made of two parts: The first part is the cooking process which involves frying the potatoes in hot oil to create a golden-brown crust.
 The second part is when the potatoes are put into an oven for baking.